Author, Andrew Gibson

 As you probably know, property transactions can take a while in France.
 But that time is essentially a window of opportunity to get the best exchange rate possible.

-Over the course of a few months, exchange rates will typically move between 1%- 5% - sometimes more if there’s a big economic or political event.
+Over the course of a few months, exchange rates will typically move between 1%- 5%.

-It shows how fluctuations in the exchange rate can make a big financial difference to the end result.
+It shows how fluctuations in the EUR/GBP exchange rate can make a big financial difference.

-One thing a lot of people don’t know is that you can lock-in an exchange rate in advance of your expected transaction date.
+One thing a lot of people don’t know is that you can lock-in an exchange rate in advance of your expected completion date.

-Using a forward contract enables you to take advantage of a favourable move in the Euro against Pound Sterling and also means you know exactly how much money you will receive ahead of the completion date.
+It also means you know exactly how much you will receive in Pounds Sterling ahead of the completion date.

 You may also wish to read our Practical Advice for Selling Your Property in France.